ivan-hc/ivan-hc/README.md

 | [*WhatsApp Nativefier*](https://github.com/ivan-hc/whatsapp-nativefier-appimage) | *Standalone build for GNU/Linux* | ![](https://img.shields.io/github/stars/ivan-hc/whatsapp-nativefier-appimage?label=%E2%AD%90&style=for-the-badge)
 | [*Database of pkg2appimaged packages**](https://github.com/ivan-hc/Database-of-pkg2appimaged-packages) | *Various .deb sources* | ![](https://img.shields.io/github/stars/ivan-hc/Database-of-pkg2appimaged-packages?label=%E2%AD%90&style=for-the-badge)

-**The last one of the table above is a database containing the following little apps and games which you may need:*
+**NOTE, the last one in the table above is a database containing small random apps and games that you may need.
+The AppImages contained in this repository are:*

 | Application | Source / Based on... |
 | -- | -- |